Many, many, places.

 Fortunately, knowing everything isn’t what makes or breaks a service like Ask Leo!
 What’s more important is knowing how to find the best answer.1

-How I find the answer generally falls into one of two buckets: experimentation, search, or some combination of the two.
+How I find the answer falls into one of two buckets: experimentation, search, or some combination of the two.

-“Fiddling around with it” deserves more respect
+“Fiddling around with it” deserves way more respect

 “What are these three dots over here?”